mehulagg/gitlab/doc/user/clusters/agent/index.md

 #### Install with the Helm chart

-When installing or upgrading the GitLab Helm chart, consider the following Helm v3 example.
+For GitLab's [Helm Chart](https://gitlab.com/gitlab-org/charts/gitlab) installations, consider the following Helm v3 example.
 If you're using Helm v2, you must modify this example.
 See our [notes regarding deploy with Helm](https://docs.gitlab.com/charts/installation/deployment.html#deploy-using-helm).

 You must set `global.kas.enabled=true` for the KAS to be properly installed and configured: